mattzipan/daily-dev-tips/src/pages/posts/css-logos-react-logo.md

 }
 ```

-As you can see, we start the gradient set to a circle at 15%, which will fill with the React blue.
+As you can see, we start the gradient set to a circle at 15%, which will fill with the React blue color.

 And then, we transition to transparent from 15% onwards.

 ![Atom + ring in CSS](https://cdn.hashnode.com/res/hashnode/image/upload/v1647491908289/HkD_2FIXc.png)